Ego Self Separation

 Dig deeper with Sebastian →

-Edinger frames the entire arc of psychological development as the redemptive work of separating the hidden Self from its unconscious identification with the ego and bringing it to conscious realization.
+Edinger characterizes the entire arc of psychological development as redemptive, its telos being the liberation of the Self from unconscious identification with—rather than separation from—the ego.

 Edinger, Edward F., Ego and Archetype: Individuation and the Religious Function of the Psyche, 1972supporting